kaelkmk/Notes/android-emulator-from-cmd/README.md

 ## Prerequisite

-Android Sdk need to be installed, <br/>
+Latest version of Android Sdk need to be installed, <br/>

 ## 1. Check your android virtual device ( avd )
 It should be shown something like this